UniTasLibrary/equella.github.io/guides/InstallationAdminGuide.md

 During installation the name and location of the folder in which the JDK is installed is needed to properly configure and run openEQUELLA.

-The next step in the installation is to install ImageMagick.

 ## Install ImageMagick

-ImageMagick can be obtained from <http://www.imagemagick.org/> .
-Download the platform-specific installer. openEQUELLA requires version 6.4 or greater to be installed.

-NOTE: openEQUELLA requires Imagemagick version 6.8.9 or higher for digital camera RAW image files.
+NOTE: openEQUELLA requires Imagemagick version 6.4 or greater be installed; 6.8.9 or higher for digital camera RAW image files.
+ImageMagick can be obtained from <http://www.imagemagick.org/> ; download the platform-specific installer.
 Additionally, a third party plugin called Ghostscript is required by Imagemagick to enable the generation of thumbnails for some file types (for example, pdfs).
 Go to <http://ghostscript.com> to download and install.

 For a full list of image file types supported by Imagemagick, go to <http://imagemagick.sourceforge.net/http/www/formats.html>.

+If using a platform with package management check the available version of Imagemagick before installing from source; its highly likely packages exist already.

 Install the program, taking note of the name and location of the folder in which ImageMagick is installed as the openEQUELLA installation will require these details to properly configure and run openEQUELLA.